soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Step one

 First, identify where lines were unnecessarily  divided and merge them back.
-The errors exists mostly in case where the **.** symblo  is used, but not a a period
+The errors exists mostly in case where the **.** symblo  is used, but not a period.

+The erronous line breaks from the previous sample are fixed below:

     # 10
     ### http://arxiv.org/abs/cs/0411017v1